 Noah Bell has managed the Bamboo Garden nursery since 2004.
 His bamboo photos and articles have been published by the ABS and German Bamboo Society (EBS), Paul Whitaker's book: Practical Bamboos, as well as Bamboo by Susanne Lucas.
 Noah is responsible for overseeing the production of about 300 different types of bamboo, maintaining our 20-acre nursery, and providing positive direction for our staff.
 He is currently the President of the PNW Chapter of the American Bamboo Society.

-Additionally, we are fortunate to have Penelope Costley, Niki Atterbury, Anna Foleen, Peter Berglund, and Suhaila Abulhosn as our bamboo consultants along with sales, marketing, and design staff.
+Additionally, we are fortunate to have Penelope Costley, Niki Atterbury, Anna Foleen, and Peter Berglund as our bamboo consultants along with sales, marketing, and design staff.
 Reveriano Ramirez, Isaias Ramirez, Teresa Lopez, and extended family have been contributing their expertise to bamboo propagation, irrigation, and field work, for over 15 years now and are the backbone of Bamboo Garden.

 We specialize in hardy clumping species, as well as hardy giant timber bamboos, and have been at the forefront of introducing new species into the horticulture trade.
 We have supplied bamboo for many large commercial landscaping projects including Tacoma Zoo, Portland Classical Chinese Garden, Portland Japanese Garden, Oregon Zoo, Wellesley College in MA, Wayne Morse Courthouse in Eugene, OR, Asia Trail of National Zoo in Washington DC, Shangri La Project in Vancouver, BC, and many others.
 We work closely with landscaping companies, providing healthy and beautiful bamboo for commercial and residential landscapes, locally and afar.Browse bamboo